cmansel/augmentation-generator/README.md

 - Distinct words are separated by a variety of characters using a regex expression and then shuffled to make a new description, using the same words but in a new order.

+# Running the demo
+- An example script has been provided to demonstrate how the library works

 ## How to run using docker
 To run the tests and the example script with defaults of: augmentation_probability = 1,